hdamker/project-administration/documentation/project-admin-api-repository-creation.md

 A: Yes, but team-related steps will be automatically skipped.

 **Q: What's the difference between dry run and normal mode?**
-A: Dry run (enabled by default) validates inputs and shows what would be created without actually creating anything.
-Normal mode (uncheck dry run) creates the repository and all components.
+A: Dry run (when enabled) validates inputs and shows what would be created without actually creating anything.
+Normal mode (default) creates the repository and all components.

 **Q: How do I modify the template files?**
 A: Edit files in the `Template_API_Repository`, not in the `tooling` repository.
 The workflow syncs from the template.